oracle/fmw-kubernetes/docs-source/content/idm-products/oig/manage-oig-domains/logging-and-visualization.md

    governancedomain-domain-pv   10Gi       RWX            Retain           Bound    oigns/governancedomain-domain-pvc   governancedomain-oim-storage-class            28h
    ```

-   Make note of the CLAIM value, for example in this case `governancedomain-oim-pvc`.
+   Make note of the CLAIM value, for example in this case `governancedomain-domain-pvc`.

 #### Create the Configmap